datacommies/Project/redesigned/README.md

 Graphics
 --------
-* Draw team-colored background circle to identify which units are on which team
+* ~~Draw team-colored background circle to identify which units are on which team~~ Done

 Network
 -------